 About The Webb School

 The Webb School was founded in 1870 by notable educator, Sawney Webb and is the oldest continuously operating boarding school in the southeast.
-The Webb School is a boarding and day school with students from 22 different countries and 12 different states.
+The Webb School is a boarding and day school with students from 20 different countries and 11 different states.
 Webb offers challenging academics with an emphasis on personal integrity for students in grades 6-12.
 Boarding begins in grade 7.
-Their small community of 425 students embraces students of diverse backgrounds, personalities and interests.
+Their small community of 416 students embraces students of diverse backgrounds, personalities and interests.
 The family-like setting at Webb provides personal attention for each student with an average class size of 13.
-A robust academic programme includes college prep courses, honours courses, 20 APs and 10 dual enrolment classes through Lipscomb University in Nashville.
+A robust academic programme includes college prep courses, 16 Advanced Placement courses, 10 Honors Courses, and 5 Dual Enrollment Courses.
 Webb has over 40 clubs, 22 sports and a strong fine arts programme.
 Our rural and intimate environment promotes a focus on personal values, not materialism, so that student acceptance comes from within.
 All graduating seniors have 100% college admission.

 - Emerging Voices Programme - public speaking and writing across the curriculum